mitsuba-renderer/drjit/src/python/docstr.rst

        query the migrated hardware texture.
 Changing the texture contents via :py:func:`set_tensor()`, :py:func:`write()`, etc., will also change
        this view, so be sure to evaluate beforehand.

+.. topic:: Texture_tensor_level

+    Return the coefficient tensor of one pyramid level (Laplacian basis only)

+    The tensor has the resolution of pyramid level ``level`` and the number of channels of the texture.
+Changes to it are only propagated to the texture by a subsequent call to :py:func:`update_inplace()`.

 .. topic:: Texture_filter_mode